 Writer/director DiCillo and Buscemi have created a great character in Les: hotly jealous of the celebrities who are his bread and butter, and blaming everybody but himself for his misery, he is at once funny, sad, off-putting, and startlingly real.
 He is a character of tremendous depth and shading.
 Buscemi is the clear reason to see Delirious, and the movie drags whenever he's not onscreen.

-In fact, the plot takes an unwelcome turn when Toby rather unbelievably becomes famous himself, and DiCillo takes his focus off of Les to explore the world of the famous and powerful.
-DiCillo seems to know the gritty side of showbiz life better than the glamorous side, and Pitt still can't hold a movie on his own.
-My guess is that DiCillo himself is more interested in telling Les's story, but tacked on Toby's rags to riches subplot in order to appeal to a broader audience and inject a rather by-the-books tension as Les, once he loses Toby, starts losing his mind as well.
+In fact, the plot takes an unwelcome turn when Toby rather unbelievably becomes famous himself and DiCillo takes his focus off of Les to explore the celebrity world.
+DiCillo seems more familiar with the gritty side of showbiz than with the glamorous side, and Pitt still can't hold a movie on his own.
+My guess is that DiCillo himself was more interested in telling Les's story, but tacked on Toby's rags-to-riches subplot to appeal to a broader audience and to inject some rather predictable tension as Les, after losing Toby, starts losing his mind as well.

-Delirious is at its best when it explores the complicated relationship between these two hustlers; in many ways, it's a contemporary version of Midnight Cowboy, only with the homoeroticism much more implicit.
-Actually, I found the film more depressing than funny - mainly because, as a filmmaker, I've worked with a few Les Galantines, born losers who vainly cling to the fringes of an industry that, for whatever reason, they'll never be welcome in.
+Delirious is at its best when it explores the complicated relationship between these two hustlers; in many ways, it's a contemporary Midnight Cowboy, only with the homoeroticism more implicit.
+Actually, I found the film more depressing than funny: I've worked with a few Les Galantines, born losers who vainly cling to the fringes of an industry that will not accept them.
 Uneven but not unsatisfying, Delirious is nicely shot, and well worth a look for Buscemi fans.